zeroq/kraut_salad/docs/index.md

 the cyber threat intelligence standards by Mitre called [STIX](https://stix.mitre.org) and [CybOX](https://cybox.mitre.org).
-For future versions, we plan to extend the parser to also read OpenIOC and other open source intelligence feeds.
+For future versions, we plan to extend the parser to also read OpenIOC and other open source intelligence feeds in common formats, such as CSV.

 The basis of Kraut Salad is a PostgreSQL database that holds tables for different kinds of threat intelligence